davidssmith/RawArray.jl/README.md

 storage of large arrays without a separate header file to store the dimensions and type metadata.

+> The fundamental philospohy of RawArray is
+> **what you save is what you read.**

+In other words, the array after reading should look exactly like it did when you wrote it to disk.

 I believe the world doesn't need another hierarchical data container.
 We already have one of those---it's called a filesystem.
 What is needed is a simple one-to-one mapping of data structures to disk files that preserves metadata and is fast and simple to read and write.